Seabourn World Cruises: 129 nights from Los Angeles with Seabourn Sojourn

 Ishigaki

-Ishigaki is a city in Japan known worldwide for the beauty of its beaches and the crystal clear sea.
-There are many must-see attractions, visiting the Shinto shrines of Gongen Do and Fuzaki Kannon Do is undoubtedly an unforgettable experience that allows you to immerse yourself in the local atmosphere and culture.
-On the other hand, if you want to relax and enjoy a day at the beach, Kabira Bay is the place for you!
-Not only will you be able to relax and take lots of pictures to update your social profiles, but also enjoy a variety of activities including snorkeling!
+Ishigaki is a city in Japan, known to the world for the beauty of its beaches and its crystal clear sea.
+Among the many unmissable attractions, a visit to the Shinto shrines of Gongen Do and Fuzaki Kannon Do is undoubtedly an unforgettable experience that allows you to immerse yourself in the local atmosphere and culture.
+If instead you want to relax and enjoy a day at the sea, Kabira Bay is the right place for you!

 Amami Oshima